koodikulma-fi/dom-types/README.md

 - You can also define a union of tags for `DOMAttributes<Tag>` (or HTML or SVG).
     * However, it's typically not recommended, and just easier to use the Any type variant.
 - In any case, it works except for one caveat specifically for the DOM type:
-    * If you mix different sides the result will just be the intersection of the Any type for both sides.
+    * If you mix HTML and SVG the result will just be the intersection of the Any type for both sides.
     * For example: `DOMAttributes<"div" | "svg">` results in `HTMLAttributesAny & SVGAttributesAny`.

 ```typescript